strawgate/ConvertFrom-JsonFast/README.md

 This module introduces two new functions with partial compability with their namesake functions.
 These functions consume 1/2 as much memory and have runtime performance 5-6x faster as their namesake functions.

 # Disadvantages
-This module does not support -depth for convertfrom-json.
 This module does not fully implement invoke-restmethod, it simply calls invoke-webrequest and casts the response using the convertfrom-jsonfast cmdlet.
 This module has different handling of special formats like dates This module may have different number handling (int32 vs int64 vs double vs float) than the original module